WHY YOU SHOULD KEEP CONTRIBUTING TO YOUR 401(k)

 It’s a good idea to keep contributing even if you are falling behind financially.
 Should you pay down debts with your 401(k) assets?
 Only as a last resort.
 In fact, if you are looking at a bankruptcy you should know that 401(k) assets are protected in Chapter 7 bankruptcies under federal law.5

-Do review your goals with your financial advisor.
+Do review your goals with your investor coach.
 Look at your time horizon.
 Look at your overall financial plan.
 Whether you are nearing retirement or far away from it, you will see that your 401(k) is a vital tool for pursuing your financial objectives.
 Whatever this or that website may proclaim, don’t be discouraged by short-term headlines; abide by the long-term plan created personally for you.

 Citations.